JannoTjarks/azure-dyndns2/README.md

 [![GitHub license](https://img.shields.io/github/license/JannoTjarks/azure-dyndns2.svg)](https://github.com/JannoTjarks/azure-dyndns2/blob/master/LICENSE)
 [![Latest release](https://badgen.net/github/release/JannoTjarks/azure-dyndns2)](https://github.com/JannoTjarks/azure-dyndns2/releases)

-DynDNS (Dynamic DNS) is a service that allows the DNS record of a server or application to be automatically updated when it changes, ensuring stable reachability.
+DynDNS (Dynamic DNS) is a service that allows the DNS record of a router or server to be automatically updated when it changes, ensuring stable reachability.

 Currently (Sommer 2025) Azure has no built-in solution for DynDNS.
 This project goal is to enable Azure DNS to support DynDNS by adding a small webapi, which can be addressed by the DynDNS Update API, also called the dyndns2 standard.
 That’s why this project is called azure-dyndns2.